 Entwining these parallel worlds presents potent possibilities for exchange, particularly through a trans-disciplinary approach to collaborations between artistic and scientific research.

 ART & SCIENCE INSTALLATION AS POINT OF DEPARTURE

 In order to mediate those potentials, Berríos-Negrón proposes an initial art installation as ‘social pedestal’ — as support and display structure, as object of interface, and as space for research and collaboration — to foster a collaborative, conceptual ‘greenhouse’.
 Through the production of the ‘social pedestal’, whose form is as yet undefined, the participants from both sides of the Atlantic will be able to mediate their agency, physically and virtually, to foster both human and non-human interfaces.
 As a site for this installation, as point of departure, the Working Group is considering to contribute to the restoration of the Garden of Medicinal and Venomous Plants of the National Botanical Garden of the University of Puerto Rico, as a gesture of collaboration and as a site of common interests and convergences for the Programme.

-The process of making the installation will not only look to contribute to nurturing cultural and scientific patrimony, but to hopefully also add a counterpart residency on the Caribbean side, to further compliment the Nordic residencies.
+The process of making the installation will not only look to contribute to nurturing cultural and scientific patrimony, but to hopefully also add a counterpart space on the Caribbean side, to further compliment, challenge and engage the Nordic residency platforms.
 TH(r*)P will be committed to assure that its participation will coincide, and genuinely support, the interests, and on-going efforts of practising students, artists, scientists, researchers, and other cultural producers.
-Likewise, through this action, we strive to contribute a practise-based objective centred around the greater, long-term prospectus, one we aim to fully develop as the ‘Transhemispheric Residency Programme’ beyond 2020.
+Likewise, through this action, we strive to contribute a practise-based objective centred around the greater, long-term prospectus, one we aim to fully develop as the ‘Transhemispheric (residency*) Programme’ beyond 2020.